ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-vpc-vmw.md

 vlan-nic-vmotion-vmk2 | vlan           | 200     | vpc-vmot-subnet     | false        | vmk2             | dpg-vmotion
 vlan-nic-vsan-vmk3    | vlan           | 300     | vpc-vsan-subnet     | false        | vmk3             | dpg-vsan
 vlan-nic-tep-vmk10    | vlan           | 400     | vpc-tep-subnet      | false        | vmk10            | dpg-tep
 {: caption="Table 2.
-Host management networks and VMkernel adapters" caption-side="top"}
+Host management networks and VMkernel adapters" caption-side="bottom"}

 If you are not using NSX-T, you do not need `vlan-nic-tep-vmk10` interface.
 {: note}